ArcanaFramework/arcana/docs/source/data_model.rst

 they are in BIDS format, or whether files in an XNAT archive mount can be accessed directly (i.e. as exposed to the container service), or only via the API.

-There are four data store classes in the :mod:`arcana.data.stores.common` and :mod:`arcana.data.stores.medimage` arcana sub-packages:
+There are four data store classes in the :mod:`arcana.common.data` and :mod:`arcana.medimage.data` arcana sub-packages:

 * :class:`.FileSystem` - access data organised within an arbitrary directory tree on the file system
 * :class:`.Bids` - access data on file systems organised in the `Brain Imaging Data Structure (BIDS) <https://bids.neuroimaging.io/>`__